interrogator/corpkit/README.md

 While most of the tools are designed to work with corpora that are parsed (by e.g. [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)) and structured (in a series of directories representing different points in time, speaker IDs, chapters of a book, etc.), the tools can generally also be used on text that is unparsed and/or unstructured.
 That said, you won't be able to do nearly as much cool stuff.

-The idea is to run the tools from an [IPython Notebook](http://ipython.org/notebook.html), but you could also operate the toolkit from the command line.
+The idea is to run the tools from an [IPython Notebook](http://ipython.org/notebook.html), but you could also operate the toolkit from the command line if you wanted to have less fun.

 ### Key features